 3. Paint Quality: Investing in Longevity

 We’ve all heard the saying, “You get what you pay for”.
 This rings true with exterior paints.
 Higher-quality paints are formulated with better ingredients and provide longer-lasting protection and color retention.
 For example, high-quality paint, like Sherwin Williams paint, can last as long as 10-12 years.
+Premium paints contain a higher percentage of solids (pigments and binders) and fewer solvents.
+This means when the paint dries, a thicker and more durable film remains on your siding.

 Conversely, cheaper paints may fade, chip, or peel within a few years, forcing you into a repaint sooner.
 Investing in premium paint initially, while seeming costlier upfront, often translates into savings in the long run because of its greater durability.
 Choosing the right paint color can also have an impact on how often you need to repaint.
+Darker colors tend to absorb more heat, which can lead to faster thermal degradation compared to lighter, more reflective shades.

 4. Previous Paint Jobs: A History Lesson